-View a list of trusted hosts.
+1. View a list of trusted hosts.

-By default, the ADD SHARD and CREATE SHARD commands add the default host name of the shard host to the shard catalog metadata, so that any registration requests from that host to the shard director will be accepted.
+By default, the ADD SHARD command adds the default host name of the shard host to the shard catalog metadata, so that any registration requests from that host to the shard director will be accepted.
 You can view the list of trusted hosts by running the GDSCTL CONFIG VNCR command.

-'''

 GDSCTL> config vncr

-'''